Iterative Methods for Vecchia-Laplace Approximations for Latent Gaussian Process Models: Experiments using simulated data

 \subsection{Comparing simulation and Lanczos-based predictive variances}

 Next, we compare the accuracy of the different approximations for predictive variances introduced in Section \ref{section:iterativePred} using simulated data with $n=n_p=100'000$ training and test points.
-We calculate the RMSE of the predictive variances compared to the ``exact" results obtained using the Cholesky decomposition, and we measure the runtime for prediction, which includes the calculation of the mode, the latent predictive means, and the latent predictive variances.
+We calculate the RMSE of the predictive variances compared to the ``exact" Cholesky-based results, and we measure the runtime for prediction, which includes the calculation of the mode, the latent predictive means, and the latent predictive variances.
 We use the true covariance parameters to calculate predictive distributions.

 Figure \ref{fig:Lanczos_vs_simulation1e5} shows the RMSE versus the wall-clock time for different ranks $k$ for the Lanczos-based approximations and different numbers of random vectors $s$ for the simulation-based methods.
 For the latter, we average the results over $10$ independent repetitions for every $s$ and add whiskers to the plot representing confidence intervals for the RMSE obtained as $\pm 2 \times$ standard errors, but the corresponding whiskers are not visible since they are very small.
-Figure \ref{fig:sim1e5} in Appendix \ref{appendix:add_res_sim} reports box-plots of the RMSE of the stochastic approximation versus different $s$'s to visualize the variability.
+Figure \ref{fig:sim1e5} in Appendix \ref{appendix:add_res_sim_var} reports box-plots of the RMSE of the stochastic approximation versus different $s$'s to visualize the variability.
 The simulation-based methods are often faster by more than a factor of ten for the same accuracy compared to the Lanczos-based approximations.
 Further, as the rank of the Lanczos decomposition increases, the RMSE decreases faster when a preconditioner $\vecmat{P}_{L1}$ or $\vecmat{P}_{L2}$ is used compared to when no preconditioning is applied.
 For the simulation-based predictions, the choice of the preconditioner for the CG method does not play a major role.
-Note that the experiments in this section are conducted on only one simulated data set since we do not want to mix sampling variability and variability of the simulation-based approximation for prediction.
-However, the results do not change when using other samples (results not tabulated).
+In Figure \ref{fig:latentpostpredictivepath} in Appendix \ref{appendix:add_res_sim_var}, we additionally show the predictive variance $(\vecmat{\Omega}_p)_{i,i}$ for a single data point for simulation- and Lanczos-based approximations with different numbers of random vectors $s$ and Lanczos ranks $k$.
+The Lanczos-based predictions systematically underestimate the variance, but the bias decreases as $k$ increases.
+As expected, simulation-based variances are unbiased.
+Very similar results are obtained for other prediction points (results not reported).
+Figure \ref{fig:Lanczos_vs_simulation5000} in Appendix \ref{appendix:add_res_sim_var} also reports qualitatively very similar results for a smaller sample size of $n=n_p=5000$.